-Integrating with Netlify CMS
+Integrating with Netlify CMS20 Minutes to Integrate

 Your content gets stored in a Git repository alongside your code for easier versioning, multi-channel publishing, and the option to handle content updates directly in Git.
 You can use Netlify CMS with any static site generator like Jekyll or Hugo to create faster, more flexible web projects.

 While storing files in a Git repo can be a solid workflow, some issues exist: